 Alf Wight (James Herriot)

-It was in the romantic, medieval All Saints Church in Brompton where William Wordsworth married his childhood friend Mary Hutchinson in 1802 and paused at Sutton Bank on his wedding day to write his poem ‘Composed After a Journey Across the Hambleton Hills, Yorkshire’.
+It was in the romantic, medieval All Saints Church in Brompton on the southern edge of the National Park where William Wordsworth married his childhood friend Mary Hutchinson in 1802, and paused at Sutton Bank on his wedding day to write his poem ‘Composed After a Journey Across the Hambleton Hills, Yorkshire’.

 The vicarage in Coxwold, now known as Shandy Hall is home to The Laurence Sterne Trust.
 Widely regarded as the godfather of modernist literature, it was here he was inspired to write ‘The Life and Opinions of Tristram Shandy, Gentleman’ and ‘A Sentimental Journey through France and Italy’.
 Open to the public during the summer months, the vast collections of books, paintings, prints and manuscripts provide a window in to the world of the eighteenth century writer.

-The Victorian hotel, La Rosa welcomed famed author of ‘Alice’s Adventures in Wonderland’ Lewis Carroll (Charles Dodgson) between 1854-71.
+The Victorian hotel La Rosa, welcomed famed author of ‘Alice’s Adventures in Wonderland’ Lewis Carroll (Charles Dodgson) between 1854-71.
 One of the seaview rooms is even dedicated to the author, decking out the interior as his study.
-It is believed he based the poem ‘The Walrus and the Carpenter’, which appeared in ‘Through the Looking Glass’ on his walks along the beach at Whitby.
+It is believed he based the poem ‘The Walrus and the Carpenter’, which appeared in ‘Through the Looking Glass’ on his walks along the beach from Whitby to Sandsend.